-Would you love to improve your salon rebooking rate?
+Would you love to improve your client rebooking rate?

 But struggling to work out how?

-As I’m sure you know there are 4 ways to GROW your salon or spa.
+As I’m sure you know there are 4 ways to GROW your hair or beauty business.

 Often – increase how often they visit you